Sovereign Harbour Residents Association banner

 2001 Deed..
 Schedules 1-2...
 Schedules 3-9...
 Schedules 10-12...

-Under this agreement initial capital works to bring the defences up to a standard specified by the Agency would be paid for by Carillion and a Trust funded by the residents of Sovereign Harbour.
-These works would comprise a 450 metre long rock revetment and shingle replenishment costing approximately £2.5 million.
+Under this agreement, initial capital works to bring the defences up to a standard specified by the Environment Agency would be paid for by Carillion and a Trust funded by the residents of Sovereign Harbour.
+These works would comprise a 450-metre-long rock revetment and shingle replenishment costing approximately £2.5 million.

-It is perhaps surprising that the signatories still claimed the 1988 Agreement as the legal basis for this, but it is of no surprise that both the EA and SHL absolved themselves of failing to meet their responsibilities under the 1988 Ageement.
+It is perhaps surprising that the signatories still claimed the 1988 Agreement as the legal basis for this.
+Still, it is no surprise that the EA and SHL absolved themselves of failing to meet their responsibilities under the 1988 Agreement.

 Sovereign Harbour Trust (SHT)

 This is when the Sovereign Harbour Trust (SHT) was set up.
 The only source of income for the Trust would now be the residents of Sovereign Harbour through what was initially known as the SW Charge.
-Sovereign Harbour Limited the (developer), the house builders and the businesses, who all benefited from the construction of Sovereign Harbour contribute nothing towards maintenance of its sea defences through the Trust.
+Sovereign Harbour Limited (the developer), the house builders and the businesses, who all benefited from the construction of Sovereign Harbour, contribute nothing towards the maintenance of its sea defences through the Trust.

 The EA was party to the Sea Defences Deed and all the arrangements arising from it.
 They were allocated three of the six seats on the Board of Trustees of the SHT.